INTERESTING FACTS ABOUT

 MISCELLANEOUS FACTS

-FEATHERS: A typical RTHU has 940 feathers.
+FEATHERS: A typical RTHU has 940 feathers, all of which are replaced each year

 Up to Top of Page